-The PMH is a family practice defined by its patients as the place they feel most comfortable presenting and discussing their personal and family health and medical concerns.
-(CFPC, 2019) In Alberta this is the family physicians' clinic which includes clinic staff and interdisciplinary healthcare providers, who may be co-located or at another location, in providing for the care needs of a panel of patients.
+The Patient's Medical Home (PMH) is a family practice defined by its patients as the place they feel most comfortable presenting and discussing their personal and family health and medical concerns (CFPC, 2019).
+In Alberta, this is the family physicians' clinic which includes clinic staff and interdisciplinary healthcare providers, who may be co-located or at another location, in providing for the care needs of a panel of patients.

 Areas of Focus

 CII - CPAR